 GpxFix Blog

-When Is It Okay (or Not Okay) to Manually Alter Elapsed Time
+When Is It Okay, and Not Okay, to Alter Elapsed Time

 In the age of digital fitness tracking, platforms like Strava, Garmin Connect, and Apple Fitness have made it easier than ever to log, analyze, and share workouts.
 But with this power comes a subtle question many users eventually face: Is it okay to alter the recorded elapsed time of an activity?